-KONE's Global Compliance Committee, comprising four Executive Board members, Corporate Controller, and Head of Global Compliance, is accountable for human rights at KONE.
-A human rights working group reporting to the Global Compliance Committee began work in April 2022.
-The working group assists the Committee in ensuring that KONE has an effective human rights program and drives this program across KONE.
-Our human rights program focuses on:
+KONE's Global Compliance Committee is accountable for human rights at KONE.
+Our human rights working group, reporting to the Global Compliance Committee, continued its work during 2023 to drive the human rights program forward across KONE.
+The human rights program is discussed and reviewed on a regular basis in the Global Compliance Committee and the Sustainability Disclosure Board.